 - After Splashdown's EP Redshift rapidly sold out, the band made a new album called Blueshift.
 For reasons that remain mysterious, Capitol Records refused to release the album, but also retained copyright so that Splashdown could not release the album with another record company.
 Years later, the only way to hear those songs is through illegal downloading thanks to an internal leak.
 Splashdown split up due to fears that Capitol Records would retain copyright of any of their future songs.

 - Country Music artist Darryl Worley has been screwed over by having three different labels close unexpectedly on him.
-First DreamWorks Records in 2005 (the abrupt closure of which also killed off the careers of nearly every artist on their roster except Toby Keith); then independent 903 Music in 2007; then another independent, Stroudavarious, in 2010.
+First DreamWorks Records in 2005 (the abrupt closure of which also killed off the careers of nearly every artist on their roster except Toby Keith); then independent 903 Music (owned by Neal McCoy) in 2007; then another independent, Stroudavarious, in 2010.
 The closure of Stroudavarious also left an album of material in the can despite the single ("Keep the Change") almost hitting Top 40.
 After that, he put out a single on Tenacity Records which barely made Top 40, but nothing since.